 The predatory capitalism of London in relation to Cornwall the army transferred to the national plane.
 They argue that the de-industrialization of their land is "ethnic cleansing", which the Anglo-Saxons spend among the Cornish people.
 They promise to respond to genocide with real acts of terrorism.
 The Army of the Republic of Cornwall announced that it had already prepared a suicide bomber, which would blow herself up when necessary.

 The very use of the lexicon of Islamic terrorists in relation to their fellow citizens sounds alarming.
-But in London over the threats of the Cornwall nationalists preferred to laugh.
+But in London, threats of the Cornwall nationalists were preferred to laugh.
 The fact is that the advanced Englishmen have long been concerned with the inhabitants of Cornwall with unconcealed contempt.
 For them it's poor illiterate miners, crazy about cheap beer and fish with potatoes, people with bad teeth and overweight, unable to understand all the delights of globalization.
-On the threat of the Army of the Republic of Cornwall, the London tabloids responded with jokes about the fact that Cornwall's aunts are so fat that they do not need bombs either - they will explode from their own fat.
+At the threat of the Army of the Republic of Cornwall, the London tabloids responded with jokes about the fact that Cornwall's aunts are so fat that they do not need bombs - they will explode from their own fat.